kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-without-a-trace-data-store.md

 ```

-## Run both the Node.js app and Tracetest
+## Run Both the Node.js App and Tracetest

-To start both the Node.js app and Tracetest we will run this command:
+To start both the Node.js app and Tracetest, run this command:

 ```bash
 docker-compose -f docker-compose.yaml -f tracetest/docker-compose.yaml up # add --build if the images are not built already
 ```

 This will start your Tracetest instance on `http://localhost:11633/`.
-Go ahead and open it up.

-Start creating tests!
-Make sure to use the `http://app:8080/` url in your test creation, because your Node.js app and Tracetest are in the same network.
+Open the URL and start creating tests!
+Make sure to use the `http://app:8080/` URL in your test creation, because your Node.js app and Tracetest are in the same network.

-## Learn more
+## Learn More

-Feel free to check out our [examples in GitHub](https://github.com/kubeshop/tracetest/tree/main/examples), and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!
+Feel free to check out our [examples in GitHub](https://github.com/kubeshop/tracetest/tree/main/examples) and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!